LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 The LivePerson SDK provides brands with a secure way to foster connections with their customers and increase app engagement and retention.

 Use this Quick Start guide to get you up and running with a project powered by LivePerson.
-When done, you'll be able to send messages between an Android device and LiveEngage.
+When done, you'll be able to send messages between an Android device and Conversational Cloud.

 ### Prerequisites

-- Followed the [Getting Started Guide](before-you-get-started-let-s-get-started.html) to create a Conversational Cloud account, retrieve your domain, authorize API calls, and authenticate with LiveEngage.
+- Followed the [Getting Started Guide](before-you-get-started-let-s-get-started.html) to create a Conversational Cloud account, retrieve your domain, authorize API calls, and authenticate with Conversational Cloud.
 - [Latest version](https://developer.android.com/studio) of **Android Studio**.
 - [Latest version](https://gradle.org/install/) of **Gradle**.